 The first episode of The Mighty Ducks combines this with Take Up My Sword.
 The original team leader Canard sacrificed himself to save the others, but not before giving his magic mask to Wildwing, albeit it wasn't until the next episode where Wildwing embraced his role.

-In Jonny Quest Versus The Cyber Insects, each time Dr. Zin kills one of his numberedMooks, he promotes the one whose number is next, for example when he kills 425 he promotes 426.
+In Jonny Quest vs. the Cyber Insects, each time Dr. Zin kills one of his numberedMooks, he promotes the one whose number is next, for example when he kills 425 he promotes 426.
 He even emphasizes "You are in charge now, [minion number]!" every time.

 In My Little Pony: Friendship Is Magic this is basically what the Royal Guards tell Twilight when they reveal that with Princesses Celestia and Luna missing and her sister in law ruling a distant kingdom, she is now in charge as the last available Princess.

 When the Battle of the Bulge begins all the higher ranking officers of the division are absent.
 When one of the officers starts complaining about this, the ever-competent Major Winters quietly tells him to concentrate on organising his men and finding ammunition and winter clothing for them, instead of wasting time waiting for superiors who might never turn up.